laprade117/AHA/README.md

 # AHA - An AI-guided tool for the automatic assessment of venom-induced haemorrhage in mice

+This repo contains the tool described in the paper [here](https://www.frontiersin.org/articles/10.3389/fitd.2022.1063640/full)

 We will hopefully have a more permanent link to the tool in the near future.
 Currently, you can access and use the tool via Google Colabs (requires Google Account):

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://githubtocolab.com/laprade117/AHA/blob/main/AHA.ipynb)